atteneder/glTFast/Documentation~/UseCaseCustomExtras.md

   ]
 ```

-### Create a custom gltf import behavior
+### Create a custom glTF import behavior

-To create a custom gltf import behavior, follow these steps:
+To create a custom glTF import behavior, follow these steps:

 1. Open your Unity&reg; Project.
 2. Go to the **Assets** folder in the Project window.